 Understand what it means to control a conversation.

 Most times, if you are doing this right, you will spend more time listening that talking.
-Controlling a conversation does not mean speaking every chance you get, but rather knowing what to say and when to say it.
+Controlling a conversation does not mean speaking every chance you get.
+Rather knowing what to say and when to say it.

 If someone is calling a treatment center, they aren’t doing so because they want to have an enjoyable conversation.
 They are doing it because they need help.
 The person on the other end of the phone wants you to guide them, they want you to make them feel better and put their mind at ease.

-So as a phone rep, you need to practice politely cutting people off when the conversation is meandering.
+So as an admissions department rep, you need to practice politely cutting people off when the conversation is meandering.
 You need to practice listening to the prospect to understand what it is that he or she is really searching for and you need to learn how to tap into that pain point.

 Again, this person is calling because he or she is in pain.
 Find out the root cause of the pain and direct the conversation towards a solution to that problem.